zdravkov/kendo-docs/api/dataviz/chart.md

 ### series.type="candlestick".line `Object`

-The line of the candlestick chart.
+The candlestick line options.

 ### series.type="candlestick".line.color `String`

-The line color of the candlestick chart.
+The line color of the candlestick.

 ### series.type="candlestick".line.opacity `Number`*(default: 1)*

-The line opacity of the candlestick chart.
+The line opacity of the candlestick.

 ### series.type="candlestick".line.width `String`*(default: 2)*

-The line width of the candlestick chart.
+The line width of the candlestick.

+### series.type="candlestick".highlight `Object`

+Configures the appearance of highlighted points.

+### series.type="candlestick".highlight.border `Object`

+The border of highlighted points.
+The color is computed automatically from the base point color.

+### series.type="candlestick".highlight.border.width `Number`

+The width of the border.

+### series.type="candlestick".highlight.border.opacity `Number`

+The opacity of the border.

+### series.type="candlestick".highlight.line `Object`

+Line options for highlighted points.
+The color is computed automatically from the base point color.

+### series.type="candlestick".highlight.line.width `Number`

+The width of the line.

+### series.type="candlestick".highlight.opacity `Number`

+The opacity of the highlighted points.

 ### series.type="ohlc" `Object`